It’s no secret that automobile dealers can be some of the shadiest businesses around.

 Auto fraud can take a number of forms:

 You go car shopping.
 You buy a car, sign the paperwork, and drive away in your new ride.
 Then a few days, or a few weeks later, you get a call from the dealership.
 They say that your financing didn’t go through and you have to bring the car back.
 This can be illegal.
 And they can never force you to agree to a higher payment than you’d originally bargained for.
-And they CANNOT KEEP YOUR DOWN PAYMENT.
+And they CANNOT KEEP YOUR DOWN PAYMENT or TRADE IN VEHICLE.

 The Equal Credit Opportunity Act and the Fair Credit Reporting Act require that they notify you when you’ve been denied credit, and that they tell you why.
 If the dealership handles more than 150 credit applications a year (only the tiniest dealers don’t), they have to give you a written explanation of why you were denied credit.